mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 ### Portals

-TODO: fill this section after the portal are implemented with the new styled engine.
+TODO: fill this section after the portal is implemented with the new styled engine.

 ## CSS Modules